 Payment Method: Fair Fee Approach

 There is no entry fee for this program.
 At the end of the six months each participant will determine the value they received from the program.
 Based on that perceived value and how much the person or their organization can reasonably afford to pay, each person will pay what they think is a fair fee for being in this program.
-It is completely up to each participant as to what he or she will pay for this Management Development Group Coaching Program for Managers who Seriously want to Evolve.
+It is completely up to each participant as to what he or she will pay for this Executive Development Group Coaching Program for Managers who Seriously want to Evolve.

 Leap of Faith is Required